 These soft & chewy pumpkin baked oatmeal cups are one of my favorite treats to make during the fall season.
 Not only are they wonderfully flavorful and spiced, they’re a relatively healthy option and SUPER easy to make.
 Try my apple cinnamon baked oatmeal cups, too!

 Have you ever tried baked oatmeal before?
 It’s soft and creamy, yet sturdy enough to eat with a fork.
-Last year I took my baked oatmeal recipe 1 step further and transformed it into baked oatmeal cups.
+Last year I took my baked oatmeal recipe 1 step further and transformed it into baked apple cinnamon oatmeal cups.
+And recently I made these chocolate chip baked oatmeal cups.
 (Aka oatmeal in the form of a muffin.)
-Oatmeal cups are a little more solid and sturdy than baked oatmeal, so they’re perfect as a portable breakfast or snack.
+Oatmeal cups are a little more solid and sturdy than baked oatmeal, so theyโre perfect as a portable breakfast or snack.

 We love them.